 Calculating your birth runes

 The information below can be used to fairly accurately identify your solar rune and birth hour rune.
 To accurately identify your solar and lunar runes requires the use of an astrological chart.
-Your birth hour can only be accurately calculated with reference to the time of sunset and sunrise on the day of your birth.
+Your first thread rune and birth hour can only be accurately calculated with reference to the time of sunset and sunrise on the day of your birth.
 I offer a calculation and rune oracle package in my shop.

 The runic half-months (your solar rune)